 I often say that I must have been a product of nature, not nurture, when it comes to my love of food because neither my parents nor my siblings were not, and are not, foodies.
 In fact, they are all extremely picky and rather difficult to cook for!
 And then there is me- Food obsessed.

-I started eating lobster and clams with at 3 years old and couldn’t be stopped.
-I was never interested in “kids” food like chicken fingers or pasta with butter.
-I loved eating with the adults.
-I liked the cast iron seared rib eye, sautéed broccoli rabe, spaghetti with anchovies, pomegranate seeds, and my favorite snack of all- raw fennel bulb.
+My love for food started at a very young age.
+I was never interested in “kids” food like chicken fingers or pasta with butter or even McDonalds.
+I loved eating with the adults- I wanted the cast iron seared rib eye, sautéed broccoli rabe with garlic, spaghetti with anchovies, pomegranate seeds, clams with garlic sauce, and my favorite snack of all- raw fennel bulb.
 Not your typical kid snacks.